utkarshcmu/grafana.org/content/blog/2018-06-29-timeshift-ep51.md

 		<div class="col col--sm-10 blog-plugin-grid__item">
 			<p>
 				<div class="new-plugin-tag"><strong>NEW PLUGIN</strong></div><br/>
 				<strong>Traffic Lights Panel</strong> - This new multistat visualizes thresholds for multiple metrics using traffic lights.
-With one query, you can see the status of multiple servers for example.
+With one query, you can see the status of multiple servers, for example.
 			</p>
 			<p>
 				<a class="btn btn-outline btn-small" href="https://grafana.com/plugins/snuids-trafficlights-panel?utm_source=blog&utm_campaign=timeshift_51" target="_blank"><strong>Install</strong></a>